noir-lang/noir/docs/docs/tutorials/noirjs_app.md

 ```

 The display function doesn't do much.
 We're simply manipulating our website to see stuff happening.
-For example, if the proof fails, it will simply log a broken heart.
-Ooohh 😢
+For example, if the proof fails, it will simply log a broken heart 😢

 As for the `setup` function, it's just a sad reminder that dealing with `wasm` on the browser is not as easy as it should.
 Just copy, paste, and forget.